rumushland/retail-sales-shipping-analysis/README.md

 ## Key Insights

-1. About **40% of 5,111 orders take longer than the 4-day shipping target**.
+1. **Standard Class has the longest average delivery time at 5.0 days, compared with 3.2 days for Second Class and 2.2 days for First Class.**
-2. **Technology and Office Supplies have profit ratios above 17%, while Furniture is only 2.61%.**
+2. **Office Supplies has positive profit ratios across all shipping modes, while Tables has negative profit ratios in every shipping mode.**
-3. **Sales increased over time, but profit did not grow at the same pace.**
+3. **Profit generally follows the sales trend, but some increases in sales do not lead to the same increase in profit.**
 ---

 ## Shipping Performance